I have commented several times on the true significance of the zeta zeros.

 As we have seen when the Type 1 is associated with the quantitative (analytic) aspect of number behaviour, the Type 2 is then associated, in complementary fashion, with the qualitative (holistic) aspect.

 So essentially the zeta zeros enable us to convert from Type 2 to Type 1 format, and equally from Type 1 to Type 2 format.

-Without this facility we would have no reason the believe in the consistency of number operations from either the (recognised) quantitative or (unrecognised) qualitative perspectives.
+Without this facility we would have no reason to believe in the consistency of number operations from either the (recognised) quantitative or (unrecognised) qualitative perspectives.

-However rather like the state in physics, which conveniently breaks down into macro (relativistic) and micro (quantum) aspects, it is similar in the consideration of numbers.
+However rather like the situation in physics, which conveniently breaks down into macro (relativistic) and micro (quantum) aspects, it is similar in the consideration of numbers.